pksilen/vitja-service/README.md

   -Hookilla error message parametrii
 - Change ExpectInTestsToMatch to use regular function
 - In dbManager, rename createItem to createEntity etc.
-- Make possible to disable metadata endpoint
+- Make possible to disable metadata endpoint, or limit with service/function regexp

 - Prometheus metrics (Opentelemetry)
 - Jaeger tracing (Opentelemetry)